Ada-Developers-Academy/core-unit-2/intermediate-sql/database-relationships.md

 ![So called crow's feet indicating many in an ERD diagram](../assets/intermediate-sql__database-relationships__crows-feet.png)

 This indicates "many" in the relationship.
-So one author in this relationship can connect to many different books.
+So one author in this relationship can be related to many different books.

 We can see this illustrated in an example with the following tables.